FAQ - Pet Dental Care

 • Eliminating infection protects vital organs (heart, kidneys, liver)

-• Relief from chronic pain improves their quality of life
+• Relieving chronic pain improves their quality of life

-• It can improve their appetite and energy levels
+• It can boost their appetite and energy levels

-We adapt anesthetic protocols based on your pet's age and health condition.
-Pre-operative blood work allows us to assess risks and adjust our approach accordingly.
+We adjust our anesthetic protocols based on your pet's age and health.
+Pre-operative blood work helps us assess risks and tailor our approach accordingly.

-Can I wait a few more months before treating my pet?
+Can I wait a few more months before getting my pet treated?

-If you're seeing signs of dental disease (tartar, bad breath, red gums), we recommend not delaying.
+If you're noticing signs of dental disease (tartar, bad breath, red gums), we recommend not waiting.
 Here's why:

-• The longer you wait, the more complex the procedure becomes
+• The longer you wait, the more complex the treatment becomes

-• Your pet may be suffering silently during this time
+• Your pet may be suffering silently during that time

-We recommend taking action as soon as you notice signs of dental problems.
+We recommend taking action as soon as you notice signs of a dental problem.

 About Costs and Payment